WISDEM/ORBIT/docs/_docs/phases/install/array/doc_ArrayCableInstall.rst

 --------

 The ``ArrayCableInstallation`` module simulates the installation of array cable sections between turbines and the offshore substation at site.
-This process one of the critical installation phases in the construction of a wind farm as testing and final commisioning of the turbines can't occur until it is complete.
+This process is one of the critical installation phases in the construction of a wind farm as testing and final commissioning of the turbines can't occur until it is complete.

-The installation of cables offshore is a complex process, often very dependent on geotechnical parameters of the seabed along the cable route.
-Modeling all of these considerations is outside of the scope of ORBIT, but this module was designed to be able to explore the impacts of the major design choices.
-The following sections detail the different installation methods that are available and in what circumstances they are applicable.
+The installation of cables offshore is a complex process that depends on the geotechnical parameters of the seabed along the cable route.
+Detailed geotechnical data is typically not publicly available for all potential offshore wind sites in the U.S., and as such, ORBIT was designed to allow a user to investigate the impact of seabed conditions indirectly without requiring detailed descriptions of the seabed.
+This is primarily done by adjusting the cable burial speed, with harder or rockier soils requiring a slower (and ultimately more expensive) burial speed.

 Input Structure
 ---------------